timmo001/timmo001/README.md

 ### Hello! 👋

-My name is Aidan, but you may know me better as Timmo or @timmo001
+My name is Aidan, but you might know me better as Timmo or @timmo001

 ## Contact / Social